percy/percy-webdriverio/README.md

 Since percy.io renders pages on the server side, you need to make sure assets (.js, .css, etc files) are inclued as well.

 1. filesystem:
-   load asssets from a given directory.
+   load assets from a given directory.
 Example:

    ```js
    browser.percyUseAssetLoader('filesystem', {buildDir: 'compiled-assets-dir'});